top of page

 • trauma

-• identity or sexuality concerns
+• identity concerns

 • emotional overwhelm

-2. Be Honest in Therapy — Even When It Feels Difficult
+2. Be Honest in Therapy, Even When It Feels Difficult

-But if you find yourself:
+But if you notice yourself:

 • holding things back